Our Privacy policy

 Before using patients’ health information you must do what you can to make sure that the information is accurate and up to date.
 The steps that you will need to take will vary depending on how old the information is and the risk of relying on inaccurate information in the circumstances.

 You must only use patients’ health information for the purpose for which you have collected the information unless the patient has consented to you using the information for another purpose, or one of the other exceptions in the Health Information Privacy Code applies.
-You must consult our practice’s Privacy Officer before using a patient’s health information without the patient’s consent. !!!Storing health information

 You must ensure that the health information that our practice holds is stored securely so that it cannot be accessed or used by unauthorised people.